 If you have questions I am more than happy to answer them for you, please hit the let’s chat button and book a call.

 According to the department of health, fifteen million people in England have one or more long-term health conditions, and the number of people with multiple chronic illness’ is rising.
 These are conditions which cannot be cured in most cases, but which can have a major impact on people’s everyday lives.

-Imagine if all these people had access to positive mindset / chronic illness coach to help them get to grips with the their condition.
+Imagine if all these people had access to a chronic illness empowerment coach to help them get to grips with the their condition.
 Imagine a parent dealing with a diagnosis for their child, getting the support to mange their emotions and develop a positive mindset which will help to lessen the impact on the whole family.